-To find a unique pharmacy in the Des Moines metro area, look no further than the artificial palm trees and rooftop solar array.
-There you’ll find Medicap Pharmacy, a local business that embraces doing things differently — from the way it looks outside to the way it helps patients inside.
+To find a unique pharmacy in the Des Moines metro area, just look for the artificial palm trees.
+There you’ll find Medicap Pharmacy®, a local business that embraces doing things differently — from the way it looks outside to the way it helps patients inside.

 Medicap has been serving the community since 1980.
 In the process, it’s been tackling a challenge familiar to independent retail pharmacies: finding the right balance of personal service expected from a community pharmacy and the technology needed to empower employees with tools and time to make the greatest impact.